Photo by David Valdez

-CHASE UNTERMEYER has been an international business consultant since returning in 2007 from Qatar, where he served three years as United States ambassador on appointment of President George W. Bush.
+Chase Untermeyer has been an international business consultant since serving three years (from 2004 to 2007) as United States ambassador to the State of Qatar.

-He has held both elected and appointed offices at all four levels of government – local, state, national, and international – with work in journalism, academia, and business as well.
+He has held positions at all four levels of government – local, state, national, and international — over a period of more than 30 years, with work in journalism, academia, and business as well.

-Returning to Houston in 1971, Mr. Untermeyer began his career as a political reporter for the Houston Chronicle.
+Returning to Houston in l971, Mr Untermeyer began his career as a political reporter for the Houston Chronicle.
 He left three years later to become executive assistant to the newly-elected county judge (chief executive) of Harris County, the county which surrounds Houston.
-In 1976, he was elected as a Republican to the first of two terms as a member of the Texas House of Representatives from a district that included the River Oaks, Tanglewood, and Spring Branch areas of Houston.
+In l976, he was elected as a Republican to the first of two terms as a member of the Texas House of Representatives from a district that included the River Oaks, Tanglewood, and Spring Branch areas of Houston.

 In 1977-78, he collaborated with George Bush on memoirs of his public life.
 The work was never published, but parts of it were used in Bush’s subsequent book, Looking Forward (1987) with Victor Gold.
-In connection with this project, he accompanied Mr. and Mrs. Bush on their return trip to China in the fall of 1977 in a delegation that included the future US secretary of State, James A. Baker III; the future US ambassador to China, James R. Lilley; political journalist David Broder of the Washington Post; and the renowned author and broadcast journalist Lowell Thomas.
+In connection with this project, he accompanied Mr and Mrs Bush on their return trip to China in the fall of l977 in a delegation that included the future US secretary of State, James A. Baker III; the future US ambassador to China, James R. Lilley; political journalist David Broder of the Washington Post; and the renowned author and broadcast journalist Lowell Thomas.

 In the fall of 1980, then-State Representative Untermeyer was a fellow of the Institute of Politics at Harvard, where he led a student study group on how to get started in politics.